onap/oom/docs/oom_setup_paas.rst

 Installation steps
 ------------------

-The recommended version of Strimzi for Kubernetes 1.19 is v0.28.0.
 The Strimzi cluster operator is deployed using helm to install the parent chart containing all of the required custom resource definitions.
 This should be done by a kubernetes administrator to allow for deployment of custom resources in to